kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I am followed by older men the whole way along; men in their 50s and 60s.
 - Everything is yellow; I'm hallucinating, hard.
 - I feel menace all around.
-- I see a man that I will often see in [Natalia's posts on Facebook](https://www.facebook.com/natideprati); the older man that we often see skippering the boat.
+- I see a man that recognize from [Natalia's posts on Facebook](https://www.facebook.com/natideprati); the older man that we often see skippering the boat.
 - Is he the same man that trolls me on X pretending to be the trumpet teacher; a sailor or someone connected to the sea?
-- Or is he [Rodrigo who does Vipasana meditation](../2023/december.md#vipasana-meditation)?
+- Or is he [Rodrigo who does Vipasana meditation](../2023/december.md#a-mutual-friend)?
 He looks a lot like him.
 - Or is he Ivan's main alibi (switcheroo)?
 - I also see a short brown man with curly black hair and a protuberous nose.
 - He's in his 50s but he looks like the adult version of the boy that always shows up in first place on my Google searches.